debugferro/challenge_answers/README.md

 3.3.
 It is possible to make some methods private, based on what we really need to expose from this class.

 3.4.
-EXTRA: we could also add `validate_uniqueness_of :display_name` to the user model if that is what we wish to achieve.
-In order to accomplish this, we would need to change the callback call to `before_validation :build_display_name, on: :create`.
+EXTRA: we could also add `validate_uniqueness_of :display_name` to the user model if we wish to achieve that.
+To accomplish this, we need to change the callback call in the model file to `before_validation :build_display_name, on: :create`.

 3.5.
 EXTRA: the method `generate_token` is not used outside the class, according to the shown files.
-This indicates that if it is not used anywhere else, it should be refactored, as the default size variable and the block variable are unused.
+This indicates that it should be refactored if not used anywhere else, as the default `size` variable and the `block` variable are unused.

 ## ✨ The final code